 Freshly cooked rice is the best for making kimbap because it tends to stick easier to the seaweed.
 Wet your fingers before spreading the rice onto the seaweed to prevent the rice from sticking to your hands.
-Put a small bowl of water next to your rolling station so taht you can wet your hand in between rolls.
+Put a small bowl of water next to your rolling station so that you can wet your hand in between rolls.

 3. Season everything

-Traditionally, the rice and fillings in kimbap are individually seasoned to give interesting combination of textures and flavors.
+Traditionally, the rice and fillings in kimbap are individually seasoned to give an interesting combination of textures and flavors.
 For the rice, it is traditionally seasoned with sesame oil and salt.
 You will notice a huge different flavor between the seasoned and unseasoned rice.
 The seasoned rice really takes plain rice to tasty heights.

 For the meat, I marinate it with soy sauce, sesame oil, sugar, and garlic.
-Meanwhile, the vegetables usually are blanched or stir fried lightly to retain their original flavor.
-Then, they are seasoned with a small amount of sesame oil and salt just to give them nutty flavor and savory notes.
+Meanwhile, the vegetables usually are blanched or stir-fried lightly to retain their original flavor.
+Then, they are seasoned with a small amount of sesame oil and salt just to give them a nutty flavor and savory notes.
 You do not need to dip kimbap into any kind of sauce after everything is seasoned well.